How to Build a Dynamic Team: Fostering Effective Team Dynamics.

 I’ll go further than Seth Godin's description and explain why we have to get out of our own way in order to ensure our squad is able to deliver:

-- Permission - to create an environment where dynamic teams can thrive.
-Accept that at different times throughout the year, different groups of people will be pulled together to execute on a unique deliverable.
+- Permission - Building a culture of permission doesn’t mean a culture lacking structure or accountability, but one that prioritises autonomy and individual responsibility to create an environment where dynamic teams can thrive. t Accept that at different times throughout the year, different groups of people will be pulled together to execute on a unique deliverable.
 Individuals will move in and out of organised teams.
+This culture of permission encourages a sense of ownership and accountability among team members, leading to increased engagement and commitment towards collective goals, key features of dynamic teams.

-- Celebrate the wins….and as Netflix would say ‘sunshine the failure’ – squads ensure the wins are noted, acknowledged and celebrated.
+- Celebrate the wins….and as Netflix would say ‘sunshine the failure’ – Dynamic teams ensure the wins are noted, acknowledged and celebrated.
 They also ensure they take what knowledge they can from them and ensure its recorded so it can be replicated.
 Perhaps more importantly though, they talk about what went wrong, openly.
 This means being prepared to be vulnerable in your squad and in the broader organisation.
 If an idea didn’t work, why didn’t it?
 Share what was learnt, do not file it away never to be discussed again.
+Understanding how to deal with failure and the fear of failure is usually one of the first steps toward establishing effective team dynamics.

-- Straight-talking – squads understand that the best outcomes come from creating an environment where candour or straight-talking is encouraged.
-It not only saves time and expedites discussion, it also ensures hierarchy doesn’t get in the way of ideas, and ideas being challenged.
+- Straight-talking – Dynamic teams understand that the best outcomes come from creating an environment where candour or straight-talking is encouraged.
+It not only saves time and expedites discussion, it also ensures hierarchy doesn’t get in the way of ideas, and ideas being challenged, fostering effective team dynamics that promote innovation and open dialogue.

 - Finally start small – identify a project that needs a variety of talents, but that can move forward without significant impact or disruption.
 The first squad is often the first test for the conditions we’ve noted here as being critical to setting up this squad or dynamic team.
 Use it as an opportunity for your company or business unit to test their appetite for this new way of engaging team members to deliver outcomes.
 Because if you can’t get the foundations right, then go back to paragraph 2 and my point about half-baked.